-Kyrgios beats Sabalenka 6-3 6-3 in ‘Battle of the Sexes’ tennis showdown
+Kyrgios beats Sabalenka 6-3, 6-3 in ‘Battle of the Sexes’ tennis showdown

 “I felt great.
 I put on a great fight.
 He was struggling.
 He was getting tired.
 I was happy to see that,” she said.

 “It was a great level [of tennis].
 I made a lot of great shots.
 I really enjoyed the show.
-I feel like next time when I play him I know all his tactics and strengths.”
+I feel like next time when I play him, I know all his tactics and strengths.”